imDastan001/NotesWebapp/README.md

 - **Frontend:** Built with HTML, CSS, and JavaScript, the frontend offers a simple and intuitive interface for interacting with notes.
 - **Database:** MariaDB is used to store notes, ensuring data persistence.

+## How to start
+Clone the project
+npm install
+setup mariadb
-**Skills Demonstrated:** Node.js, TypeScript, JavaScript, HTML, CSS, MariaDB.
+start the server with npx ts-node src/index.ts **Skills Demonstrated:** Node.js, TypeScript, JavaScript, HTML, CSS, MariaDB.
 ## Screen shots
 - **Front home page**